kimh060612/MichaelKim_Study_Docs/README.md

-# SW_Development_2019102075_Gihyun_Kim
+# Kim Study Document
-This Repository is for SW Development Assignment
+This Repository is for studying various topics.
+RL, CV and so on.